Craig Air Force Base: Cold War

 With the desperate need for additional pilots created by the Korean War, Craig AFB was once again placed in the pilot training business by initiating the 3615th Pilot Training Wing in September 1950.
 The program stopped its basic single engine training and focused its efforts on pilot instructor training.
 In 1972, the by then-3615th Flying Training Wing was replaced by the 29th Flying Training Wing of the Air Training Command and operated T-41, T-37 and T-38 training aircraft.

 Representative of the time, Undergraduate Pilot Training Class 68-H, "The Haranguers," graduated with more than 50 new pilots in June 1968.
-Most of the pilots entered the "pipeline" for assignments to Vietnam in a variety of aircraft, including the F-4C, F-4E Phantom II, RF-4C Phantom II, C-47, C-7 and C-123.
+Most of the pilots entered the "pipeline" for assignments to Vietnam in a variety of aircraft, including the F-4C and F-4E Phantom II, RF-4C Phantom II, EC-47 Skytrain and AC-47 Spooky gunship, C-7 Caribou and C-123 Provider.
 Other pilots went to Lockheed C-130 Hercules, Lockheed C-141 Starlifter, Boeing B-52 Stratofortress and Boeing KC-135 Stratotanker assignments.
-In addition to Air Force student pilots, the class included students from the Marine Corps, the Air National Guard and the former Imperial Iranian Air Force.
+In addition to Air Force student pilots, the class included students from the U.S. Marine Corps, the Air National Guard and the then-Imperial Iranian Air Force.

 As an active air force base, Craig had two 8,000-foot parallel runways, a large aircraft parking ramp and several large maintenance hangars.